Senran Kagura: Bon Appétit!: Gameplay

 Tapping along with the music can create combos, and the more combos the better the food created in the game is.
 The game consists of 10 levels, equating to 10 dishes that must be created.
 Every other level reveals more of the player's shinobi character's story.
 All of the character and costume DLC from Senran Kagura Shinovi Versus is compatible with Senran Kagura: Bon Appétit!.

 Plot

 In the game, Master Hanzo convinces the shinobi warriors of Senran Kagura to cook for him by holding a cooking competition, with first prize being a Secret Ninja Art Scroll which grants one wish.

 Development and release

 Downloadable content (DLC), the "Gessen x Hebijo DLC pack", is available.
 It provides extra levels (dishes to create) and a free soundtrack app that features songs from the game.

 The game was released for PlayStation Vita on November 11, 2014 for North America, and on November 12, 2014 for Europe.
 An enhanced version for Microsoft Windows titled Senran Kagura: Bon Appétit! - Full Course was released on November 10, 2016.

 Reception

-Senran Kagura: Bon Appétit! received "mixed or average" reviews according to review aggregator Metacritic.
+Senran Kagura: Bon Appétit! received "mixed or average" reviews according to review aggregator platform Metacritic.